gocd-demo/webinar-vagrant/README.md

 # Setting it up

 * Clone this repo
-* In a terminal, enter the vagrant-webinar directory
+* In a terminal, enter the webinar-vagrant directory
 * Type 'vagrant up'
   * This step could take a while depending on the speed of your internet connection.
 When it's done you'll be returned to the command line.